Global climate change and its effects around the world

 • Floods during winter season

-• During the summer season, sea level could drop, possibility of droughts in some areas at a later stage
+• During the summer season, sea level could drop and there could be droughts in some areas at a later stage

 • More storms due to condensation caused by the rise in temperature

-Here are some of the possible affects that lower southern hemisphere could face and should be preparing to tackle.
+Here are some of the possible effects that lower southern hemisphere could face and should prepare to tackle.

 • Drop in atmospheric temperature throughout the year

 • Winters could get colder every year, leading to icy roads & snow